InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

     $ terraform destory --force

+### Using the ephemeral drive(s)
+It's not obvious bus is described on the AWS [article].
+In summary... use the `lsblk` command to view your available disk devices and their mount points (if applicable) to help you determine the correct device name to use.

+    $ lsblk
+    NAME          MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT nvme0n1       259:2    0     8G  0 disk
+    ├─nvme0n1p1   259:3    0     8G  0 part /
+    └─nvme0n1p128 259:4    0     1M  0 part
+    nvme2n1       259:1    0 838.2G  0 disk
+    nvme1n1       259:0    0 838.2G  0 disk

+Create a filesystem on the devices: -

+    $ sudo mkfs -t ext4 /dev/nvme1n1
+    $ sudo mkfs -t ext4 /dev/nvme2n1

+Create some suitable mount points and mount the drives:

+    $ sudo mkdir /data1
+    $ sudo mkdir /data2
+    $ sudo mount /dev/nvme1n1 /data1
+    $ sudo mount /dev/nvme2n1 /data2

+Then change ownership: -

+    $ sudo chown ec2-user.ec2-user /data1
+    $ sudo chown ec2-user.ec2-user /data2

+>   These are ephemeral drives and they wil be lost between reboots
+    so use them with care.
+Any important data should be put on an EBS volume.

 ## Execution and analysis
 With your cluster running you now need to provide it with the SMILES file to process and run Nextflow.